davidtys/railstheman/README.md

 ## Config

+Of course you need Ruby on Rails.

 After you have copied this project, define the path to your middleman application (not the blog in your applicaiton) in config/application.rb :

 	config.path_application = 'yourpath'

+You can change config the TinyMCE options in config/tinymce.yml

+# Start it

+You can just use it in local with the rails dev server :

+   rails s

+It will list and create the articles in the path application

 ## Features

 It uses <a href='http://www.tinymce.com/'>TinyMCE</a> as editor with the gem<a href='https://github.com/spohlenz/tinymce-rails'>tinymce-rails</a>, and <a href='https://github.com/joequery/Stupid-Table-Plugin'>Stupid jQuery Table Sort</a> to sort the articles table.

-With my <a href='https://github.com/davidtysman/writetheman'>Writetheman</a> gem to manage the middleman files,
+With my <a href='https://github.com/davidtysman/writetheman'>Writetheman</a> gem to manage and format the middleman files,

+In the editor two options I really like :
+Format/Inline/Code
+Tools/Source

 ## The Quote